gAndy50/EuSokol/README.md

 # EuSokol
-OpenEuphoria wrapper for Sokol libraries
+OpenEuphoria wrapper for Sokol libraries.
+You will need to use the 64-bit of OpenEuphoria for these libraries to function correctly.

 # About
 This is a collection/wrapper of the Sokol libraries for the OpenEuphoria programming language.